 While we were very enthusiastic about the shift, as I mentioned last time I think that in some ways we might have been going a bit beyond our brief, filling an important, agency-wide void that was being left by an increasingly inward-looking International Headquarters.
 But it was an exciting time for us in SARO.

-Parallel to the move towards “empowerment” in South America, there were several other initiatives taking place in Plan.
+Parallel to the move towards “empowerment” in South America, there were several other initiatives taking place in Plan, globally.
 Three task forces had been set up, working in a related fashion but not exactly in harmony.
 All three of these efforts were connected, in some way, to stresses related to Alberto Neri’s initiatives and management style (described in earlier posts).
 They represented efforts to correct the situation.

 A “Morale Task Force,” was established, with representatives across the agency.
-I think that the establishment of the MTF itself was an indication that Alberto was in trouble.
-In fact, he would soon leave his position.
+I think that the establishment of the MTF itself was an indication that Alberto was in trouble; in fact, he would soon leave his position.
 I wasn’t too involved in the MTF and, in fact, my morale was very good!
 That’s not to minimize the real sense of discontent that had spread across Plan, and the MTF did a professional job of identifying the problem and proposing solutions, without being unnecessarily disruptive.

 - Plan’s vision is of a world in which all children realise their full potential in societies which respect people’s rights and dignity;